 Keep in mind that this is an average ROAS estimate and does not apply to every business.
 Also, understand that you should run a campaign for a few months before you can truly see its performance.
 Running an ad for a week or so will not give you an accurate ROAS.

 5 Ways to Improve Return on Ad Spend

-The only way to really improve your return on ad spend is to reduce your ad spend by optimizing your ads or increase your revenue.
+The only way to really improve your return on ad spend is to reduce your ad spend by optimizing your ads or increasing your revenue.
 Increasing revenue may require you to significantly increase prices or find different vendors that allow you to reduce production costs.
 That can be a bit tricky, which is why we recommend finding ways to reduce your overall ad spend.

-We can’t possibly go into detail on all the things you can do to optimize your ads, but here a snapshot of what you can do.
+We can’t possibly go into detail on all the things you can do to optimize your ads, but here is a snapshot of what you can do.
 Below we’ll go into more detail of the ones we believe are the most important.

 Here are a few ways that you can reduce your spending on PPC ads and improve your return on ad spend:

 1. Keep the user journey in mind.

 All elements of your paid search ads come back to one thing – your audience.
 If you don’t consider the consumer and where they are in the buyer’s journey, you won’t be able to maximize performance for your PPC ads.
 Though every PPC ad journey starts with a click, you also need to carefully plan out where the user goes from there.

 For example, when developing your PPC ads, you want to make sure that you are providing an offer that is relevant to the target buyer.
 This is where your buyer personas come into play.
 There’s a good chance that you have more than one ideal buyer, so pay attention to how your ads will be perceived by each target audience.